 Children begin their journey in First Steps from the age of 2 years.
-Our wonderful First Steps team members are: Mrs Guniz Akoglu, Miss Paula Finch, Ms Edina Vari & Mrs Nektaria Mousi.
-All of our staff members are highly qualified NVQ Level 3 Early Years Practitioners.
+Our wonderful First Steps team members are: Mrs Guniz Akoglu, Miss Paula Finch, Mrs Nektaria Mousi and Miss Ashley Chubb.
+Many of our staff members are highly qualified NVQ Level 3 Early Years Practitioners.
 Together they bring their extensive knowledge, skills and understanding of the Early Years, to provide children with a rich, nurturing, creative learning environment.

 The First Steps learning environments are well planned and the excellent staff to pupil ratio allows for a wide variety of activities to be available throughout the day.
 Children are also given free access to resources and are encouraged to learn through their own experiences and individual interests.
 The teachers adapt the learning environment to follow the interests of the children.

-Every Wednesday Ms Georgina leads her Performing Arts sessions with our First Steppers.
+Miss Georgina leads our Performing Arts sessions.
 Performing Arts allows children to develop their creative and imaginative skills.
 It simultaneously teaches children language and communication skills, helping them to communicate effectively with others with confidence.

-Ms Adamidou is our PE teacher here at Park Hill School & Nursery.
-She teaches the children twice a week and works on developing their balance and co-ordination, balls skills, gross motor movement in fun and engaging sessions.
+Miss Adamidou is our PE teacher here at Park Hill School & Nursery.
+She teaches the children for one session every week and works on developing their balance and co-ordination, balls skills, gross motor movement in fun and engaging sessions.
 They practice moving their bodies in different ways, throwing, catching and kicking a ball.

 Every Friday the children enjoy a wonderful cooking session in First Steps.
 They learn mathematical language when weighing, measuring and mixing all of the ingredients together.
 They particularly enjoy eating their creations later that day.
 Our cooking sessions here at Park Hill are extremely engaging, fun and are a hands-on learning experience.